swt30/thesis/chapters/04-heating/04-heating.md

 \newthought{These two methods} produce very different results.
 The first method is a more direct comparison, because it effectively compares energy fluxes.
 But I argue that the second method better accounts for the fact that energy is trapped in the lower layers of the atmosphere when it comes from the interior.
-From [@fig:internal-external-heat] all other things being equal, it therefore appears that a watery super-Earth is more easily inflated by external heating than by equivalent internal heating.
+From [@fig:internal-external-heat], all other things being equal, it therefore appears that a watery super-Earth is more easily inflated by external heating than by equivalent internal heating.

 ![
   A planet's radius increases more when it is externally heated than when it is internally heated to an equivalent temperature.